Developmental Editing for Nonfiction Books: A Guide for Authors

 A developmental editor might do any of these tasks:

 • help you develop your concept with the author’s audience and the expectations of the genre in mind.
-A developmental editor helps the author write for who will (or should) read (and buy) the book.
+A developmental editor helps the author write for those who will (or should) read (and buy) the book.

 • help you identify or fine-tune the thesis and create a title that reflects that thesis.